Simar710/ePortfolio/README.txt

-NAME: SIMARDEEP SINGH
-STUDENT ID: 1129156

-CIS*2430 ASSIGNMENT 3

 HOW TO BUILD:
-    1. Be in the directory ssingh75_a3.
+    1. Be in the directory, where ePortfolio is cloned
     2. Enter the command to compile: javac ePortfolio/*.java
     3. Run the program using : java ePortfolio.GUI